 The saucepan/casserole dish.
 I believe a tightly packed pan will produce a tightly packed result, giving you a neat “tower” that won’t fall apart.
 For the amount of ingredients here, you’ll need a dish that measures 20cm-22 cm (8″-9″) across ideally.

-And if you fancy more Middle Eastern recipes, just head on over to the Middle Eastern page for recipes like:
+Just head on over to the Middle Eastern and North African page for delicious recipes like:

 ♥ Do you like this recipe?
 Please give it a 5-star rating below!
 And when you make it, share it on any social medium and tag me @azlinbloor.
-Shukran! ♥Print
+Shukran! ♥

 - 2 Tbsp olive oil